 In addition, the Company purchased for \$7.0 million in cash a five percent economic interest in a related entity, DreamPlay, LLC, that will exploit the proprietary recognition technologies in non-toy consumer product categories.
 NantWorks has the right to repurchase the Company's interest for \$7.0 million.
 The Company has classified this investment as a long term asset on its balance sheet and is accounting for it using the cost method.
-As of March 31, 2015 the Company determined that the value of this investment will be realized and that no impairment has occurred.
+As of June 30, 2015 the Company determined that the value of this investment will be realized and that no impairment has occurred.

-In November 2014, the Company entered into a joint venture with Meisheng Culture & Creative Corp., for the purpose of providing certain JAKKS licensed and non-licensed toys and consumer products to agreed upon territories of the People's Republic of China.
+In November 2014, the Company entered into a joint venture with Meisheng Culture & Creative Corp., for the purpose of providing certain JAKKS licensed and non-licensed toys and consumer products to agreed-upon territories of the People's Republic of China.
 The joint venture includes a subsidiary in the Shanghai Free Trade Zone that is expected to sell, distribute and market these products, which can include dolls, plush, role play products, action figures, costumes, seasonal items, technology and app-enhanced toys and many more, based on top entertainment licenses and JAKKS' own proprietary brands.
 The Company owns fifty-one percent of the joint venture.
-Only minimal expenses were incurred in 2015 and the non-controlling interest's share of the losses from the joint venture for the three months ended March 31, 2015 was immaterial.